Nami Island is a must-go when in South Korea — here’s how to fully maximise your trip!

-Located in Gapyeong (가평), Nami Island (남이섬) is less than two hours from Seoul, the seasonal florals of Nami Island (남이섬) and Garden of Morning Calm (아침고요수목원) make the perfect backdrop for any photo, while the colourful European-style buildings of Petite France (쁘띠프랑스) seemingly transports one to another place.
-No wonder K-dramas have used these spots as filming locations.
+Located in Gapyeong (가평), Nami Island (남이섬) is less than two hours from Seoul.
+It’s full of gorgeous attractions, like the Garden of Morning Calm (아침고요수목원).
+There’s also the colourful, European-style buildings of Petite France (쁘띠프랑스).
+No wonder K-dramas have used these spots as filming locations!

 Here’s a sneak peek of what you can uncover on a day trip to Gapyeong:

-This popular day trip can be covered on your own through some careful planning but there are also all-inclusive tours which cover transport from Seoul, through the different attractions as well as entrance tickets to each of them.
+You can cover this popular day trip on your own with some careful planning.
+That said, there are also all-inclusive tours which cover transport from Seoul, as well as attractions and entrance tickets.

 1) How to get from Seoul to Gapyeong Station

-Here’s a couple of ways you can get there ranging from cheapest (if you’re not short on time) to the most convenient.
+Here are a couple of ways you can get to Gapyeong, ranging from cheapest (if you’re not short on time) to the most convenient.

 Yongsan Station (용산역) → Sangbong Stn (상봉역)